ImCaviar/ANDetect/tool/README.md

 # ANDetect

-<br />ANDetect.jar is a tool for detecting the third-party advertising libraries of an APK.
+ANDetect.jar is a tool for detecting the third-party advertising libraries of an APK.

 ## Dev Environment
-<br />JDK version: 11.0.16.1
+JDK version: 11.0.16.1
 <br />IntelliJ IDEA: 2020.1.4 x64

 ## Test Environmen
-<br />OS Name: Ubuntu 20.04.2 LTS
+OS Name: Ubuntu 20.04.2 LTS
 <br />Processor: 12th Gen Intel® Core™ i9-12900K × 8
 <br />Memory: 31.3 GiB

 ## Command
-<br />$ java -jar ANDetect.jar -a [APK name] -o [output file name]
+$ java -jar ANDetect.jar -a [APK name] -o [output file name]
 <br />where [APK name] refers to the target APK and the result will be written to [output file name]

 ## Result
-<br />1.
-The APK is encrypted or not.
+1. The APK is encrypted or not.
 <br />2.
 If encrypted, ANDetect analyzes APK by resource features and gives the name of Ad networks.
 <br />3.
 If not-encrypted, ANDetect analyzes APK by structural and semantic features and gives the name as well as version of Ad networks.